Perception Is All You Need

 Intelligence as prediction

-That’s why waiting for a delayed flight can feel longer than an entire vacation.
-The clock moves at the same pace, but the structure of attention and cognitive load changes how that time is experienced.
+And our experience of time works in a similar way.
+Sensory information arrives with some delay, so the brain is constantly filling in gaps, trying to anticipate what should be happening now based on what happened just before.
+That's why waiting for a delayed flight can feel longer than an entire vacation.
+The clock moves at the same pace, but the way your attention is structured and the cognitive load you carry changes how that time is experienced.

 Stories as frameworks

-Science itself operates inside frames.
+Science itself operates inside these frames.
 For a long time, research on the human body focused almost entirely on male physiology.
-That wasn’t because women were biologically unknowable, but because funding priorities, assumptions, and institutional habits quietly narrowed what was studied.
+And that wasn't because women were biologically unknowable, it was because funding priorities, assumptions, and institutional habits quietly narrowed what was studied.
+As Eve points out, this didn't require malicious intent.
+It just followed naturally from the frame that was already in place.

 Inside the Sagrada Família, looking up at the ceiling.